-- If a dispute were related to payment for allowable expenses of attendant care or nursing services, attorney fees could only be awarded for related expenses for the preceding 12 months of the date when the insurer is notified of the dispute.
-No attorney fees would be allowed to be awarded in relation to expenses paid after the date the insurer is notified of the dispute (even if future payments were ordered). - A court would not be allowed to award an attorney fee for advising or representing a claimant for PIP benefits for treatment, services, training, or accommodation for the claimant in which the lawyer has (or had at time of treatment) a direct or indirect financial interest in the person who provided the treatment, services, training, or accommodation.

-o "direct or indirect financial interest" would exist if the person that provided the treatment, services, training, or accommodation makes a direct or indirect payment or provides a financial incentive to the attorney or a related person of the attorney relating to the treatment within 24 months before or after the treatment is provided.
+- If a dispute were related to payment for allowable expenses of attendant care or nursing services, attorney fees could only be awarded for related expenses for the 12 months preceding the date when the insurer is notified of the dispute.
+No attorney fees would be allowed to be awarded in relation to expenses paid after the date the insurer is notified of the dispute (even if future payments were ordered). - A court would not be allowed to award an attorney fee for advising or representing a claimant for PIP benefits for treatment, services, training, or accommodation for the claimant if the attorney has (or had at time of treatment) a direct or indirect financial interest in the person who provided the treatment, services, training, or accommodation. - "Direct or indirect financial interest" would exist if the person that provided the treatment, services, training, or accommodation makes a direct or indirect payment or provides a financial incentive to the attorney or a related person of the attorney relating to the treatment within 24 months before or after the treatment is provided.